-Remote Attenuator Enable/Disable - Disables all "Remote DC Level Control" Euroblock connectors on back panel
+Remote Attenuator Enabled/Disabled - This separate function disables all DC level control Euroblock connectors on the amplifier back panel

-Internal Amplifier Ambient - This indicates the internal ambient temperature of the amplifier.
+Internal Amplifier Ambient - On a live amplifer only, this indicates the current internal temperature.

-DIP Switch Settings - Every amplifier channel has a six position rear-panel DIP switch for setting HPF, Limiter, Gain, and Output Mode.
-The HPF status is unavailable to software and is not displayed.
-Current DIP switch positions for Limiter, Gain, and Mode are always shown on the main software control surface.
+DIP Switch Settings - Each amplifier channel has a six position rear panel DIP switch for setting hi-pass filter (HPF), limiter, gain, and output mode for that channel.
+Current DIP switch positions and parameters are displayed on the software control surface.
+Note: HPF status is unavailable to the software and is not shown.